aufdemarbeitsmarkt/bikesharing/README.md

 ## Overview

-Now that we've gotten a good idea of how to create our story, there is still some more work to be done to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
-To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis.
+A bike-sharing program in Des Moines is being proposed.
+To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis for New York City's Citi Bike program.
+See the results of our analysis below.

 ## Results